 Associate Professor of Sociology

-Chen’s research has appeared in the American Journal of Sociology and the Journal of American History, among others, and he has received grant support from the Spencer Foundation.
+Chen’s research has appeared in the American Journal of Sociology, the Annual Review of Sociology, the Journal of American History, and the Sociology of Education, among others, and he has received grant support from the Spencer Foundation.
 In 2008, he was a visiting scholar at the American Bar Foundation in Chicago.
 Between 2005 and 2007, he was a Robert Wood Johnson Scholar in Health Policy Research at the University of California, Berkeley and at UC, San Francisco.
 Chen was a member of the faculty for eight years at the University of Michigan, where he taught in the department of sociology and the Gerald R. Ford School of Public Policy before joining Northwestern in 2010.
-Chen is co-editor of Studies in American Political Development.
+Along with Eric Schickler and Robin Einhorn, Chen is co-editor of Studies in American Political Development.

 Organized Business and the Development of Public Policy.
 How politically powerful is organized business in the United States?
 What kind of independent influence, if any, does it exert on the content and design of public policy?
 Through what channels and mechanisms?
+Is organized business simply one of many powerful collective actors in American politics, or is it consistently the most influential of them all?
 Chen is developing a new long-term project that explores whether, how, and to what extent organized business influences politics and policy in the United States.
 The project is based on close-up case studies of legislative, legal, and regulatory conflict in selected industries as well as surveys of public opinion.

 Chen, A. S., and L. M. Stulberg.
 2013.
 Racial inequality and race-conscious affirmative action in college admissions: A historical perspective on contemporary prospects and future possibilities.
 In Beyond Discrimination, ed.
 F. C. Harris and R. C. Lieberman, pp. 105–34.
 New York: Russell Sage Foundation.